cognitivecomputations/dolphinflow-optimizer/README.md

 ## Key Features & Parameters

 The API has been simplified to its essential, robust components.
-Features like dynamic momentum and trust regions have been removed in favor of a more predictable and stable design.

 *   `lr: float = 1e-4`: The learning rate.
 A low LR is essential for fine-tuning.
 *   `ortho_mode: str = "vector"`: The orthogonalization strategy.